kirakira-dev/NintendoClientsWiki/Wii-U-Error-Codes.md

 An error code contains a module id and a module-specific code, separated by a dash.
 For example: `106-0502`.

+This page lists the technical reason behind the errors that may occur.
+The messages that are shown to the user can be found on a separate page: [[Wii U Error Messages]].

 The following module ids are known:

 | Module | Code | Description |